 b) Annual Out-of-Pocket Maximum

-The annual out-of-pocket maximum is the portion of covered drug expenses which must be paid by you and your spouse in a calendar year, before the percentage payable under this benefit will be 100%.
+The annual out-of-pocket maximum is the portion of covered drug expenses or covered pharmacy services which must be paid by an insured person in a calendar year, before the percentage payable under the Policy will be 100%.

 Amounts that will be applied to the annual out-of-pocket maximum are:

-- the portion of covered drug expenses that is paid by an insured person, when the percentage of covered expenses payable under this benefit is less than 100%.
+ii) the portion of covered drug expenses that is paid by an insured person, when the percentage of covered expenses payable under this benefit is less than 100%, and

-The annual out-of-pocket maximum for you and your spouse is as stipulated in the Legislation and includes those portions of covered drug expenses paid for your dependent children.
+The annual out-of-pocket maximum for the Employee and their Spouse is as stipulated in the Legislation and includes those portions of covered drug expenses and pharmacy services relating to a drug on the RAMQ formulary paid for dependent children.

-For the purposes of calculating the out-of-pocket maximum for you and your spouse, those portions of covered drug expenses paid for your dependent children will be applied to the person who is closest to reaching the annual out-of-pocket maximum.
+For the purposes of calculating the out-of-pocket maximum for the Employee and their Spouse, those portions of covered drug expenses and covered pharmacy services paid for dependent children will be applied to the person who is closest to reaching the annual out-of-pocket maximum.

-Deductible amounts (if any) for the drug benefit will apply, until the annual out-of pocket maximum is reached.
+Deductible amounts, if any, stated in the Policy will apply, up to the annual out-of pocket maximum.
 Thereafter, the deductible will not apply.

 d) Lifetime Maximums